Best Ground Coffee

 3. Filtered Water

 It makes sense once you think of it, but it’s also one of the most overlooked tricks in the coffee cookbook.
+However, if you want the best ground coffee, you need the best water.

 Use filtered water, or bottled mineral water, to brew your java.
 Afterall, if you use nasty-tasting water, you’re going to make some nasty-tasting coffee.
 Even if you are using the best ground coffee, your brew will suffer from bad water.